LOCKHEED MODEL 10 “ELECTRA”€/ MODEL 18 “LODESTAR”€

 Key Takeaways:

-• Lockheed built a series of twin-engine aircraft in the 1930s and 40s, some of which remain in service.
+• Lockheed produced a durable series of twin-engine aircraft in the 1930s and 40s (Model 10 Electra, Model 12, Model 18 Lodestar), many of which remain active in general aviation today.

-• The Model 18 Lodestar was highly successful, used in commercial aviation and as a basis for WWII bombers.
+• The Model 18 Lodestar was a highly successful commercial carrier and served as the basis for World War II military aircraft like the Hudson and Ventura bombers.

 See a mistake?
 Contact us.